Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP3_HASENPFEFFR.md

 Now run `sudo /home/ubuntu/hasenpfeffr/algos/calculateHops.sh`, which should take a few minutes.
 Execute the above query, as well as `MATCH (u:NostrUser) WHERE u.hops = 1 return count(u)` using different values for u.hops.

 ### personalizedPageRank

+These updates should trigger update of strfry filters and plugins.

 # Startup